 Antibiotics such as oritavancin will not work for colds, flu, and other viral infections.
 Using antibiotics when they are not needed increases your risk of getting an infection later that resists antibiotic treatment.

 How should this medicine be used?

-Oritavancin injection comes as a solution (liquid) to be given through a needle or catheter placed in your vein.
-It is usually injected slowly into a vein over 3 hours as a one-time dose by a doctor or nurse.
+Oritavancin injection comes as a powder to be mixed with liquid and given through a needle or catheter placed in your vein.
+It is usually injected slowly over 3 hours as a one-time dose by a doctor or nurse.

 You should begin to feel better after receiving treatment with oritavancin injection.
 If your symptoms do not improve or get worse, call your doctor.